farisalasmary/registrar/README.md

 The program basically posts Course Reference Numbers (CRNs) faster inside the CRN text boxs to help student getting courses' sections that he wants before it is filled and closed.

 This program helped me a lot through out all years I studied at King Fahd University of Petroleum and Minerals (KFUPM).
 I developed the C language version back in 2014.
-After two years, I developed the Java language version with a graphical user interface (GUI).
+Two years later, I developed the Java language version with a graphical user interface (GUI).
 I used [JNativeHook](https://github.com/kwhat/jnativehook) to capture keystrokes from the user and generate keystrokes according to the CRNs that the program is provided with.

 ## C Language Version